KINLOCH CASTLE DRAWING ROOM

 The Sir George Bullough, Baronet Memorial,

-for academic study and enjoyment of future generations
+are recorded and identified for academic study and enjoyment of future generations

 before it is too late!